fmend/fmend.github.io/_portfolio/portfolio-1.md

 ## A Brief Introduction to View Systems

-View is an AI startup company which aims to provide an LLM Assistant that can be used on-premises, allowing a user to supply their own data and harness the power of an LLM without having to outsource sensitive information.
-While this is the foundational product for their company, they also supply a similar service in the form of a SAAS product, giving the user the option of operating on a secure, completely online format rather than downloading the whole package.

-As a startup, their team was incredibly small---I was one of twelve employees to attend weekly meetings for the company, which included all their developers.
-It was impressive to see the work they had done with such a small group in just over a year, having launched their beta product midway through my internship in early December 2024.
+View Systems is an AI startup focused on delivering on-premises LLM Assistant solutions that enable organizations to leverage large language models while maintaining complete data sovereignty.
+Their core product allows users to deploy AI capabilities locally with their proprietary data, eliminating the need to transmit sensitive information to external services.
+The company also offers a secure SaaS alternative for organizations preferring cloud-based deployment while maintaining stringent security standards.

+As a lean startup organization, View Systems operated with remarkable efficiency—I was among twelve employees participating in weekly company-wide meetings, which included the entire development team.
+The team's accomplishments were particularly impressive given their size, successfully launching their beta product in early December 2024, midway through my internship.

-## Onboarding & Initial Tasks
+## Onboarding & Initial Implementation

-As can be expected, I spent the first couple of weeks preparing my machine for the work ahead, as well as adapting to the API and workflow at View.
-After I got my bearings, my supervisor, Blake Martz, instructed me with the task of building a simple RAG pipeline.
-With some research, I was able to get together a simple enough pipeline with some simple metrics that could be used to evaluate RAG systems and gauge their performance.
-I started out with a demonstration of recall, precision, and F1 scores.
-Before I had arrived they did not have a Natural Language Processing (NLP) specialist, so much of my initial conversations with other developers was small instruction on the fundamentals of NLP and what these scores mean regarding their system.
-I also began researching other metrics which might be useful to their sytem and what we wanted to accomplish.
-I got myself acquainted with semantic similarity, faithfulness, and mean reciprocal rank, and added them to my pipeline.
+My onboarding period involved establishing the development environment and familiarizing myself with View Systems' existing API architecture and development workflows.
+Under the guidance of my supervisor Blake Martz, I initially focused on constructing a foundational RAG pipeline with essential evaluation capabilities.

+Through systematic research and implementation, I developed a baseline evaluation framework incorporating fundamental NLP metrics including recall, precision, and F1 scores.
+Given that View Systems had not previously employed an NLP specialist, I provided technical guidance to the development team on these core evaluation methodologies and their implications for system performance assessment.
+I subsequently expanded the evaluation to include advanced metrics such as semantic similarity, faithfulness measures, and mean reciprocal rank, creating a more comprehensive performance analysis framework.

 ## Implementation & Adaptation